Find Affordable College Courses

 273 Yearly Graduations

 American College of Education comes in at #2 on our list of the most popular colleges offering master's degrees in educational/instructional technology.
 Roughly 8,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
-For the 2020-2021 academic year, 273 master's degrees were handed out to educational/instructional technology majors at American College of Education.
-About 65% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 273 people received their master's degree in educational/instructional technology from American College of Education.
+About 73% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 #3